-NeRF \citep{mildenhall2021nerf} has emerged as a significant milestone in the field of 3D reconstruction due to its impressive ability to render highly realistic images from a new view.
+With the rapid development of artificial intelligence\citep{yan2020deep, wang2024multiple}, NeRF \citep{mildenhall2021nerf} has emerged as a significant milestone in the field of 3D reconstruction due to its impressive ability to render highly realistic images from a new view.
 Recently, ThermoNeRF \citep{hassan2024thermonerf} and Thermal-NeRF \citep{ye2024thermal} have been proposed to reconstruct thermal scenes by combining a set of thermal images with NeRF.
 Although these approaches successfully generate images from new perspectives, they are limited by the slow rendering speed and implicit scene representation of NeRF, which hampers their practical application.